Hotels near Livingston County Academy

 Holiday Inn Bloomington - Normal by IHG

-- Fuel up with a hot breakfast buffet before game time
+- Fuel up with hot breakfast buffet before campus tours begin

 Livingston County Academy Travel Guide